Tax credits have been replaced by Universal Credit for most people. You can only make a new claim for tax credits if you:

 Call HM Revenue and Customs (HMRC) to make a new claim.

-- your income for the last tax year
+your income (external link) for the last tax year

 HM Revenue and Customs